Introduction

 NB: Not everything described in this blog may apply to your environment.
 If you need help, or want to add additional knowledge to this blog, feel free to reach out to our team using the form on this page.
 For emergencies or anything urgent, please see the incident response page.

-Microsoft Teams Phishing Attack
+Microsoft Teams phishing attack

 Microsoft teams phishing is a relatively new threat.
 It's a topic that TrueSec recently published research on, and was also reported on by Bleeping Computer.
 Previously, a traditional way to spread malware was via email phishing, but malicious actors found a new way to deliver their malware through the use of Microsoft Teams phishing attacks.
 They most likely use publicly available tools, such as TeamsPhisher.